Thyroid cancer treatment requires a team effort. We bring together experts in oncology, surgery, radiation medicine, pathology and other areas.

-Surgery is the first recommended treatment for most cases of thyroid cancer.
-Types of surgery include:
+Surgery is the primary recommended treatment for most thyroid cancer.
+Types of surgery we use include:

-• Thyroidectomy: This is the most common surgical procedure for thyroid cancer, in which a surgeon removes the thyroid gland through an incision in the front of the neck.
-You will need to take thyroid hormone pills daily after this surgery.
+- Thyroidectomy: The most common surgery for thyroid cancer includes the complete removal of the thyroid gland through a small incision in the front of the neck.
+You will need to take thyroid hormone pills daily after this surgery to replace hormones produced by the thyroid gland.

 Because your thyroid absorbs most of the iodine in your body, radioactive iodine (RAI) therapy can be useful in treating thyroid cancer, especially papillary or follicular thyroid cancers that have spread.
 The RAI collects on thyroid cells that take up iodine, where it kills cancerous cells and destroys most of the thyroid.
 Because of the high levels of radiation, your body may give off radiation for a short time after this therapy.
 Some patients may need to stay in the hospital for a couple of days following treatment.